Furkan Aldemir: Turkey

 Aldemir made his professional debut in the Turkish Basketball Super League with Karşıyaka during the 2007–08 season.
 In June 2011, he signed a four-year deal with Galatasaray.
 In May 2014, he signed a new three-year, €3.9 million net income contract with Galatasaray.
 On November 24, 2014, he announced via Facebook, of his decision to leave Galatasaray, in pursuit of an NBA contract.
 On December 1, 2014, he officially parted ways with Galatasaray.

 NBA

-Aldemir was selected by the Los Angeles Clippers with the 53rd overall pick of the 2012 NBA draft, and then subsequently traded to the Houston Rockets, in a four-team trade.
+Aldemir was an early entrant in the 2012 NBA draft, and was selected by the Los Angeles Clippers with the 53rd overall pick.
+His rights were subsequently traded to the Houston Rockets in a four-team trade.
 On July 13, 2013, his rights were traded, along with Royce White, to the Philadelphia 76ers.

 On December 15, 2014, Aldemir signed with the Philadelphia 76ers.
 He made his NBA debut the same day, against the Boston Celtics, recording 2 points, 2 rebounds, and 1 assist, in a 105–87 loss.
 On October 26, 2015, he was waived by the 76ers.